ChrisWiegman/chriswiegman.com/content/posts/2012-05-16-3-website-problems-you-dont-even-know-you-have.md

 What will you do if your site gets hacked?
 I’ll tell you what your readers will do.
 Many of them won’t ever come back.

 If you’ve spent any time on this site you’ll know that with my [Better WP Security plugin][4] website security is a topic that is dear to me.
-The problem is for more site owners security is something someone else has to worry about as an attack will “never happen to me.” &nbsp;The facts however say otherwise.
+The problem is for more site owners security is something someone else has to worry about as an attack will “never happen to me.”
+The facts however say otherwise.
 You see, attackers don’t care about how much traffic you get or what you write about.
 They care that your site can be another number in their bot network spreading malware and other nasties throughout the internet.

 While nothing can make your site 100% secure there are a few things you should be doing to make it harder for attackers get in and to be able to recover with minimal loss should they get through your defenses.